Aroweeri/InternetMorseCode/README.md

 ## Setup / Dependencies
 pip install pyaudio
-pip install keyboard
+pip install numpy
-pip install appjar
+pip install appJar

+For pyaudio you may need to install portaudio19-dev if you are on Debian/Ubuntu

 Two python scripts are used to make the connection: server.py and client.py